 Ferrous anomalies, as individual 'spikes', are typically caused by ferrous (magnetic) material, either on the ground surface or in the plough-soil.
-Little importance is normally given to such anomalies, unless there is any supporting evidence for an archaeological interpretation, as modern ferrous debris or material is common on rural sites, often being present as a consequence of manuring or tipping/infilling.
-There is no obvious pattern or clustering to their distribution to suggest anything other than a random background scatter of ferrous debris in the plough-soil, except where stated below.
+Little importance is normally given to such anomalies, unless there is any supporting evidence for an archaeological interpretation (which in this case, there is not), as modern ferrous debris or material is common on rural sites, often being present as a consequence of manuring or tipping/infilling.
+Generally, there is no obvious pattern or clustering to their distribution on this site to suggest anything other than a random background scatter of ferrous debris in the plough-soil.